 Our analysis reveals that the process initiated by the ERA Roadmap 2015-2020 has only had limited success in increasing the engagement of countries which have hitherto been fairly inactive regarding gender equality in R&I. While some countries (Cyprus, Luxembourg, Malta, Norway) developed a gender equality policy for R&I for the first time, others either did not submit a NAP (Hungary, Slovakia) or did not address gender equality issues in their NAP (Bulgaria, Estonia, Lithuania, Poland).
-This also illustrates the need for a gender equality discourse within the ERA aimed at establishing a shared understanding of gender equality and common gender equality goals.
+This also illustrates the need for a gender equality and common gender equality goals.